sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 * Fixed: PHP error sometimes thrown on multisites because SECURE_AUTH_COOKIE constant not set due to loading WordPress pluggables too soon.
 * Fixed: PHP error sometimes thrown in update migration due to invalid old options data.

-**New in Version 4.5.9**

-* Updated: Various improvements and behind-the-scenes bug fixes for the SEO Analyzer to increase result accuracy.
-* Updated: Added a filter to skip logging for redirects and 404 URLs.
-* Updated: Deprecated the No Pagination for Canonical URLs setting for new users.
-* Fixed: Product schema is now correctly output again for virtual, downloadable and free WooCommerce products.
-* Fixed: Unspecified type for organization image causing an error in schema validation tools.
-* Fixed: `max-video-preview` robots meta value not output when set to 0.
-* Fixed: Search Statistics is now able to find the correct matching post when permalink has no trailing slash.
-* Fixed: Avada builder styles no longer leak into Author SEO (E-E-A-T) blocks.
-* Fixed: SeedProd builder styles no longer leak into AIOSEO Metabox.
-* Fixed: Canonical URL no longer strip the "/amp" slug when the page is not a valid AMP page.
-* Fixed: PHP error when WPBakery plugin is not activated.
-* Fixed: PHP error when the `wp_get_current_user` function is not declared yet in rare cases.
-* Fixed: PHP error caused by the capability variable being an array instead of a string in rare cases.
-* Fixed: PHP warnings for object properties in Image SEO addon.
-* Fixed: Redirects CSV Import was not showing some URLs that failed to import.

-**New in Version 4.5.8**

-* New: Query Arg Monitor - Monitor the query args that are used on your site and block them.
-This prevents search engines from crawling every variation of your pages with unrecognized query arguments and helps save crawl quota.
-* Updated: Compatibility with new ACF image data format.
-* Fixed: TruSEO sometimes freezes when used with particular languages.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) for previous releases.**

 == Frequently Asked Questions ==